-Jesus points us toward a long-term view of God's kingdom which is contrary to our old patterns of self-obsession.
-On All Saints' Day, we give glory to God and those who lead us to Him.
+Jesus points us toward a long-term view of God's kingdom which is contrary to our old patterns of lust-driven self-obsession.
+On All Saints Day, we give glory to God and those who lead us to Him.

-Addictions, compulsions, and unhealthy attachments keep us from knowing our true identity as beloved sons and daughters of God.
+Lust addiction, sexual compulsions, and other unhealthy attachments keep us from knowing our true identity as beloved sons of God.
 Shame, isolation, and fear left us returning to the source of our despair as the only short-term solution we knew.
 Unfortunately, too many of God's children never make their way out of the death cycle of addiction.
 We can remain humbly hopeful that they, too, will inherit God's kingdom.